fbpx

 How much time does the program take?

-2. Each school will introduce the program in a structure that works best for your individual school community so there may be some variance in the overall time taken.
+3. Each school will introduce the program in a structure that works best for them so there may be some variance in the overall time taken.

 What does this program look like in the classroom?
 What will my child be doing?

-2. The activities will give them a chance to practice these concepts, individually and in groups.
+2. The activities will give them a chance to practise these concepts, individually and in groups.

-3. Children will be encouraged to develop positive wellbeing habits by practising these concepts on a regular basis outside of their TRP lessons.
-You can play a big role in supporting this at home.
+3. Students will be encouraged to develop positive wellbeing habits by practising these concepts on a regular basis outside of their TRP lessons.

 How do parents/carers do the program too?

 We know that parents and carers often prioritise the health and wellbeing of others before their own.
-It’s really important to practice regular self-care and our positive mental health strategies are applicable to people of all ages.
-Here are some ways you can get involved:
+It’s really important to practise regular self-care and our positive mental health strategies are applicable to people of all ages.

-4. In addition, if your child’s school has purchased the ‘Inspire’ package as part of the School Partnership Program, this comes with five videos by Hugh van Cuylenburg or Martin Heppell for parents/carers explaining the program and our four guiding principles of Gratitude, Empathy, Mindfulness and Emotional Literacy.
+2. If your child’s school has purchased the Inspire package as part of the School Partnership program, there are five videos by Hugh van Cuylenburg or Martin Heppell for parents/carers explaining the program and our four guiding principles of Gratitude, Empathy, Mindfulness and Emotional Literacy.
 These are available on the Parent/Carer Hub.

-5. Regular gratitude practices have been proven to increase the number of positives you notice in your day.
-The Resilience Project 21 Day, 6 Month and Family Journals are a great way to do this and are available through our website.
+3. Regular gratitude practices have been proven to increase the amount of positives you notice in your day.
+The Resilience Project 21 Day, 6 Month and Family Journals are a great way to do this and are available through our online shop.

-6. The Resilience Project app is another convenient way to regularly practice the GEM+EL principles and is available on iTunes and Google Play.
+4. The Resilience Project app is another convenient way to regularly practise the GEM+EL principles and is available on iTunes and Google Play.

-7. The Imperfects podcast, led by Hugh van Cuylenburg, Ryan Shelton and Josh van Cuylenburg, is all about how perfectly imperfect we all are.
-Hugh, Josh and Ryan chat to a variety of interesting people who bravely share their struggles and imperfections, and we all learn some valuable take-aways we can apply to our own imperfect lives.
+5. The Imperfects podcast, hosted by Hugh van Cuylenburg, Ryan Shelton and Josh van Cuylenburg, celebrates just how imperfectly perfect we all are.
+Together, they chat to a variety of people who bravely share their struggles and imperfections alongside valuable learnings we can apply to our own lives and use to support the teachings of TRP in the classroom.
+Guests include Nathan Buckley, Grace Tame, Jack Steele, Zan Rowe, Michael Klim, Billy Slater, Lael Stone, Pat Cummins, Tim Minchin and many more.

 What is gratitude, empathy, mindfulness and emotional literacy?
 Why these?